Shocking a Hot Tub – A Complete Guide

 You should also learn when to shock.

-After all, we all want to be able to get into our spa without having to clean it first!
+After all, we all want to get into our spa without cleaning it first!

 How to get sand out of a hot tub